s1ntaxe770r/blog/content/posts/lamport.md

     mutext  sync.Mutex
 }
 ```
-using `atomic.Int32` i can somewhat guarantee thread safety , the counter here is also important because the paper states:
+using `atomic.Int32` I can somewhat guarantee thread safety, the counter here is also important because the paper states:

 >we define a clock Ci for each process Pi
 to be a function which assigns a number Ci(a) to any
-event a in that process.
+event $$a$$ in that process.

-The mutex is an implementation detail to ensure thread-safety.
+The mutex is an implementation detail to ensure thread safety.

 Now, let's look at the methods:
 ```go